DataDog/documentation/content/en/monitors/service_level_objectives/burn_rate.md

 Solve for burn rate and pick a time until the error budget is fully consumed that would qualify as a significant issue.

-For the long window, think of a period of time that an elevated burn rate would have to be sustained for that would indicate a real issue is occurring rather than a minor transient issue.
+For the long window, choose a period of time that an elevated burn rate would have to be sustained to indicate a real issue rather than a minor transient issue.
 The higher the burn rate you select, the smaller a long window you should pair it with (so that high severity issues are caught sooner).

 ### Approach #2: Theoretical error budget consumption